KernelTuner/kernel_launcher/docs/examples/wisdom.rst

    :lines: 6-22
    :lineno-start: 6

-This function creates the ``WisdomKernelBuilder`` object and returns it.
+This function creates a ``KernelBuilder`` object.
-The purpose and usage of this object is similar to the ``WisdomKernelBuilder`` as explained on the previous page.

 .. literalinclude:: wisdom.cpp
-   :lines: 13-15
+   :lines: 13-14
    :lineno-start: 13

-The addition of a ``WisdomKernelBuilder`` is a that is allows setting the `tuning key` and the `problem size`.
+Using a ``WisdomKernel`` requires the `tuning key` to be set.
+If no tuning key is specified, then the kernel name is taken by default (which, in this example, happens to be ``vector_add``).
-The ``tuning_key`` is a string that uniquely identifies this kernel and is used to search for the kernel's wisdom file.
+The `tuning key` is a string that uniquely identifies this kernel and is used to search for the kernel's wisdom file.
 If no wisdom file can be been found, the default configuration is chosen (in this case, that will be ``block_size=32,elements_per_thread=1``).
-The ``problem_size`` indicates how to derive the problem size of the kernel from its argument.
-In this example, ``arg0`` indicates that the problem size is the first argument (index 0) provided to the kernel.

 .. literalinclude:: wisdom.cpp
    :lines: 25-26